SigmaHQ/sigma/rules-documentation/logsource-guides/windows/category/ps_module.md

     - Administrative Templates
         - PowerShell Core
             - Turn On Module Logging
+              - Select List Of Modules According To Your Audit Policy (or use '*' to select all modules)
 ```

+> **Note**
+>
-> Note: By default when you install PowerShell 7 the logging template isn't available.
+> By default when you install PowerShell 7 the logging template isn't available.
 You can install it by using the PowerShell script available in the installation directory `InstallPSCorePolicyDefinitions.ps1`

 ## Event Fields